-Open Society Institute - OSI - report,114 Roma educational fund,115 a UNICEF situation analysis116 and a UNICEF analysis of segregation in education)117 with very similar conclusions on segregation and enrolment barriers.
+Many reports have been published on the issue of Roma education in the country (including an Open Society Institute - OSI - report,130 Roma Education Fund,131 a UNICEF situation analysis132 and a UNICEF analysis of segregation in education)133 with very similar conclusions on segregation and enrolment barriers.
 They find the most significant problem in the education field regarding Roma to be similar to those faced by Roma throughout the Western Balkans.
-Critical issues include low enrolment, poor performance, and a high drop-out rate for Roma children - combined with inschool segregation and discrimination, referral to special schools, restricted availability to pre-school, and lack of support for further education.118
+Critical issues include low enrolment, poor performance, and a high drop-out rate for Roma children - combined with in-school segregation and discrimination, referral to special schools, restricted availability to pre-school, and lack of support for further education.134